Guest-615695028/Guest-615695028/en/words.md

 ## THE PRINCIPAL RULES OF TSR 2.0
 1. Stressed vowels `V` are usually long in `VCV`, but short in `VCC|VC$|iCi`, as usual in TS:
-   - pan / pane, set / scene, snip / snipe, rot / rote, run / rune
+   - pan / pane, set / scene, snip / snipe, rot / rote, run / rune; ("Magic E")
-   - sad / sadist, set / scenic, bit / biter, cut / cuticle
+   - sad / sadist, set / scenic, bit / biter, cut / cuticle;
-   - fat / fate / fatter, pet / pete / petting, bit / bite / bitter, rot / rote / rotten
+   - fat / fate / fatter, pet / pete / petting, bit / bite / bitter, rot / rote / rotten; ("Twicing rule")
-   - lipid, licit, limit, icecle <- icicle
+   - lipid, licit, limit; icecle _- icicle;
    * BUT where the second I is part of the suffix _ing_, the first I is usually long as in _pining_, _wining_.
 In these cases, twice the consonant to keep short the first vowel: _winning_, _livving_.
 2. Consonant twicing without misleading the pronunciation is not chandged in TSR2.
 3. The combination _al(l)_ is one of the most difficult areas to attempt codication of the underlying rules of TS.
 However, the folloïng rules are reasonably watertight.